Taking Residents’ Voices Seriously in an Assisted Living Facility

-Making Decisions About Daily Activities
+Making Decisions About Daily Activities In Assisted Living

 The Nursing Home Reform Act also mandates that residents must be able to make decisions about their daily schedules and activities, including:

-· What clothes to wear
+· Choices of clothes to wear

-· What activities to participate in
+· Activities to participate in

 · Whether to accept or restrict visits from family, friends and care providers

-· What their meal plans should be
+· Meal plans should be

 Of course, assisted living facilities must strike a delicate balance between maintaining a safe and nurturing environment, on the one hand, and engaging seniors in planning their daily living, on the other.

 Facility staff, seniors, and their family members should determine each resident’s level of independence on a case-by-case basis based on the individual’s health, care needs, personal preferences, and more.